shapespark/api/README.md

 + `trigger`: required, an object that configures how the material picker is opened.

-Each element in the `options` list is a list of replacement operations, each such operation has the following properties:
+Each element in the `options` list is a list of replacement operations.
+Each replacement operation has the following properties:

 + `toReplace`: required, a name of a material in the scene to be replaced when the option is selected.